bergepro/OCR/README.md

 ## Usage locally

-Navigate to the installed folder -> npm start
+Navigate to the installed folder "app" -> npm start